More details surrounding two-week-old’s death released - NewsBreak

 Evansville residents Denaya Harris and Jacob Washington, both 21, were arrested by EPD on Monday for Neglect of a Dependent Causing Death.
 Police say on February 8, at 9:54 p.m., EPD was dispatched to a medic assist at the 300 block of Washington Avenue.
 Officers were told that a two-week-old boy was unresponsive and had suffocated.
 An affidavit says first responders gave emergency medical attention to the victim, but he was pronounced dead after an hour.

 Evansville Police tell us the baby’s death on February 9 was originally thought to be accidental.
 Since then, the Vanderburgh County Coroner’s Office determined the cause to be “abusive head trauma.”
 Other details the coroner noted were numerous fractures on the victim’s collarbone, ribs and left lower arm.
 Officials say in addition, there was also a possible fracture on the victim’s lower leg.
-Mistrial declared in Evansville murder case
+Judge excludes roadside shooting testimony in Murdaugh murder trial

 Authorities say Washington told them that around February 2, he had the victim sitting in a baby rocker on the bedroom floor.
 Washington said he accidentally bumped into the rocker, which caused the victim to fall out of the swing and land on his front side.
 Washington said that the victim did not cry after this and appeared to be fine, but he noticed changes in the victim’s breathing after this incident.
 EPD detectives asked Washington if he had sought treatment for the victim after this and he said that he did not.